danilotavares/danilotavares/README.md

 Recently, I started using **generative AI in the context of quality**, to optimize activities such as writing and automating test cases, building data mass and code review.

-I am currently a Senior Quality Engineer at Zup IT Innovation.
-I work with manual and automated testing for API backend and Web frontend, non-functional testing such as performance testing, and I help others grow in their careers.
+I'm a Senior Quality Engineer at Zup IT Innovation, I work with manual and automated tests applied to APIs (backend) and Web pages (frontend).
+I also implement non-functional tests such as performance and mutation tests.
+Whenever I can, I help other QAs grow in their careers.

 Tools and Technologies I work with: **Selenium, Robot Framework, Cypress, Rest-Assured, Cucumber BDD, JUnit, TestNG, AssertJ, RestSharp, Specflow, XUnit, SoapUI, Postman, Insomnia, JMeter, Maven**.
 Programming languages: **Java, Python, Javascript, and .NET**.